NemGame/NemGame/README.md

 - 👋 Hi, I’m @NemGame
 - 🎂 I'm from Hungary
-- 👀 I’m interested in minecraft mod creating
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning MCreator and Python language
+- 🌱 I’m currently learning C# language
-- 💞️ I’m currenty working on a minecraft mod, called "Ree"
+- 💞️ I’m currenty working on a minecraft mod, called "Ree" (Rewriteing the whole mod to 1.19.4)
 - 📫 You can see my works on curseforge, and here!
 - 💻 Curseforge: https://www.curseforge.com/members/nemgame/projects